5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 		- `Devices/Properties/Add/PciRoot(0x0)/Pci(0x2,0x0)`: For macOS 13.3 and older, disable/delete `enable-backlight-registers-alternative-fix` and use `enable-backlight-registers-fix` instead to fix backlight issues.
 		- If other issues occur, try a different [Framebuffer Patch ](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/Additional_Files/Framebuffer_Patches/UHD620_Framebuffer_Patches.plist)
 	- **Wi-Fi**: Decide, which Wi-Fi kext you want to use (&rarr; see [**AirportItlwm vs itlwm**](#airportitlwmkext-vs-itlwmkext))
+	- `Kernel/Quirks`: `AppleXcpmCfgLock` is not required on my system.
+Try for yourself if your T490 can boot without it.
 	- `Platforminfo/Generic`: Generate an MLB, Serial and ROM for `MacBookPro15,2` with GenSMBIOS or OCAT. :warning: Don't change the SMBIOS or the `USBMap.kext` won't work anymore!
 	- Add `boot-args` for debugging if you have installation issues: `-v`, `debug=0x100` and `keepsyms=1`
 	- `UEFI/APFS` section: change `MinVersion` and `MinDate` to `-1` if you want to use macOS Catalina or older.